kaczmarj/HIPPO/README.md

 ## Train the ABMIL model

-We provide a trainin script for classification models at https://huggingface.co/kaczmarj/metastasis-abmil-128um-uni/blob/main/train_classification.py.
+We provide a training script for classification models at https://huggingface.co/kaczmarj/metastasis-abmil-128um-uni/blob/main/train_classification.py.
 Alternatively, trained a model with [CLAM](https://github.com/mahmoodlab/CLAM) or another toolkit.
 HIPPO can work with any weakly-supervised model that accepts a bag of patches and returns a specimen-level output.

 # Examples